srxzr-oai/Privacy.com/README.md

 ## 📖 Usage

-### 🤖 ChatGPT Agent Integration
+### 🤖 ChatGPT Agent Integration (OpenAI Employees)

-**For ChatGPT Users with Gmail Connector**: If you're using this tool through a ChatGPT agent that has Gmail connector access enabled, the agent can directly access your Gmail account to:
+**For OpenAI Employees using ChatGPT Agent**: If you're an OpenAI employee using this tool through a ChatGPT agent that has Gmail connector access enabled, the agent can directly access your Gmail account to:
-- ✅ Automatically detect and use your Gmail email address
+- ✅ Automatically detect and use your OpenAI email address (@openai.com)
-- ✅ Automatically retrieve the temporary reset code from your email
+- ✅ Automatically retrieve the temporary reset code from your Gmail
 - ✅ Provide faster results without manual email or code entry
 - ✅ Fully automate the entire password reset process